QubesOS/qubes-doc/user/managing-os/minimal-templates.md

 3. The Minimal TemplateVMs are intentionally *minimal*.
    [Do not ask for your favorite package to be added to the minimal template by default.][pref-default]

 4. In order to reduce unnecessary risk, unused repositories have been disabled by default.
-Check if you should enable some of them if some package fails to install but it works fine in the standard TemplateVM.
+   If you wish to install or update any packages from those repositories, you must enable them.

 ## Installation